-At its core, debarking your dog is not cruel.
-Pets who have undergone the procedure are reported to communicate the same way and are treated no differently from other humans and animals.
-There is never such a rare behavioral side effect of debarking.
+At its core, devocalizing your canine is not cruel.
+Pets who have undergone the surgery are reported to communicate the same way and are treated no differently from other humans and animals.
+There is never such a rare behavioral side effect of devocalizing.

 Is Debarking a Dog Painful?

 No, debarking a dog isn’t completely painful because of the anesthesia.
-However, as the anesthesia wears off, it’s possible for a dog to feel some form of discomfort.
+However, as the anesthesia wears off, it’s possible for a canine to feel some form of discomfort and pain.
 A vet will provide painkillers or sedatives in such cases.

-After the procedure, your pet will go through some minor pain and discomfort in the vocal region.
-All debarking patients are provided pain medication to help with the healing process.
+After the surgery, your pet will go through some minor pain and discomfort in the vocal region.
+All devocalizing patients are provided pain treatment to help with the healing process.

 What Happens to My Pet After Devocalization?

-You can expect your dog to be back in good shape after the recovery period of two weeks.
+You can predict your canine to be back in good shape after the recovery period of two weeks.